jsheroes/cluj-javascripters.github.io/about.md

 Vlad started writing javascript before jQuery was cool and people were struggling IE6 bugs.
 He now spends his time helping teams build better javascript based apps and components, going to the gym, dancing salsa and bachata and searching for that unicorn startup idea that will change the world.

+{% endcomment %}